shin1chi/shin1chi/README.md

-- 👋 Hi, I’m @shin1chi
+- 👋 Hi, I’m @shin1ch
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning Information Technology
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 shin1chi/shin1chi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.